psipred/psipred_react/README.md

 2. Set polling time correctly in `results_sequence.js` and `results_structure.js`

 4. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
 Should replace all httprequest uses with this pattern.
-5. Maybe there is a way to dry out some of the creatElement creation stuff in `results_sequence.js` and `results_structure.js`, especially for the img tag stuff.
+5. Maybe there is a way to dry out some of the createElement creation stuff in `results_sequence.js` and `results_structure.js`, especially for the img tag stuff.
 6. Change all parsers to correctly be JSX and/or new react classes.